-A higher provision of the public good makes it relatively more attractive, ceteris paribus, to allocate time to the formal sector because labor and the public good are complementary in the production process.
+A higher provision of the public good makes the formal production more attractive, ceteris paribus, due to the fact that labor and the public good are complementary in the production process.
 As the amount of enforcement efforts increases, the incentive to allocate time to the informal sector decreases because the probability of being caught evading taxes and having to pay the fine increases.
-Therefore, both instruments work into the same direction and allow the State to reduce the size of the informal sector.
+Therefore, both instruments allow the State to reduce the size of the informal sector.